Chair: Todd David – Housing Action Coalition

 Xiomara supports the Chan Zuckerberg Initiative’s housing policy efforts on the local, regional and state level.
 Her experience includes various roles in community outreach and project management in the land use and commercial real estate industry, both in the nonprofit and private sector.
 Prior to joining CZI, she worked on housing policy at the Bay Area Council, and oversaw the public affairs program for Universal Paragon.
 She also worked for a tech-startup focusing on accessory dwelling units (or “casitas”) and the Urban Land Institute’s San Francisco District Council.
 She received a Bachelor of Arts in International Development Studies from UCLA and a Master’s in Business Administration from Lorry I. Lokey School of Business at Mills College.

 Mike DiNapoli is the General Manager of Northern California for Suffolk Construction.

 Randi recently opened her own Real Estate Consulting Business.
-While previously at Kylli, she had overall responsibility for the Mission Point project in Santa Clara and leads the planning, development, entitlements and design for the project.
+While previously at Kylli, she had overall responsibility for the Mission Point project in Santa Clara and lead the planning, development, entitlements and design for the project.

 Randi has over 20 years’ of experience in local development in the Bay Area.
 She has been involved in all aspects of the development process including financial management, architecture design, construction management, land acquisition, entitlements and real estate transactions.
 Before joining Kylli, Randi was Senior Director of Real Estate Development at FivePoint, where she led the business plan development and execution – responsible for delivering over 20,000 homes in San Francisco’s Candestick Point, the Shipyard and Treasure Island.